-Christine Joined TTC as AdministrationAssistant in July 2011.
-Christine comes to Tasmanian Theatre Company with an assortment of admin skills built up over far too many years of working in the Tasmanian arts industry.
-During the previous 3 years she worked for Ten Days on the Island as Operations Coordinator for festivals 2011 and 2009 where she supported the Operations Manager and Technical Manager with production logistics for the delivery of the festivals.
-Before that Christine spent 3 years as the office manager for Production Works, Hobart’s staging and events management company and before that she worked for the Terrapin Puppet Theatre Company as administrator.
+Christine worked for several years as the office manager for Production Works, and before that for the Terrapin Puppet Theatre Company as administrator.
 Christine also spent many years managing the craft gallery Aspect Design which was established by her husband Jon in 1978.
 In the dim and distant past of the 1980s Christine was the office manager of the Salamanca Arts Centre.

-Max has worked on almost every TTC production for the last 3 years, including Poxed, I am My Own Wife, The Boy With The Longest Shadow, The Journey Girl, The Trade, The Tree Widows and Ordinary Days and assisted many, many independent artists and organisations at the Backspace from Hobart and beyond.
-Max wears many hats on a variety of projects and locations – as well as being the TTC’s Technical Manager, this year’s credits have included lighting designer, site manager, touring technician, production manager and technical consultant for 10 Days On The Island, Terrapin Puppet Theatre, Australian Wooden Boat Festival, Dark Mofo and Festival Of Voices.
+Creating work in theatres, halls, warehouses and quarries around Tasmania, Max has a collection of keys, hats and lanyards - as well as being the TTC’s Technical Manager, his credits have included lighting designer, site manager, touring technician, production manager and technical consultant for 10 Days On The Island, Terrapin Puppet Theatre, Second Echo Ensemble, Australian Wooden Boat Festival, Dark Mofo, The Unconformity and Festival Of Voices.
 Max holds a bachelor of Fine Art from the University of Tasmania and a Diploma of Live production from SPACE.